MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_express_root_error_status.md

 A single bit that indicates that the first uncorrectable error message that was received was for a fatal error.

+#### - MultipleCorrectableErrorsReceived

+A single bit that indicates that multiple correctable error messages have been received.

+#### - MultipleUncorrectableErrorsReceived

+A single bit that indicates that multiple uncorrectable error messages have been received.

 #### - NonFatalErrorMessagesReceived

-A single bit that indicates that one or more non-fatal uncorrectable error messages have been received.

-#### - FatalErrorMessagesReceived

 A single bit that indicates that one or more non-fatal uncorrectable error messages have been received.